vaastav/CS416-Tanks/PROPOSAL.md

 Outlined below are the tasks for which each group member will be responsible.
 Some tasks will be shared between two members.
 Testing will be handled by all four members.

-### Vaastav Anand
+### Jerome Rasky

-* Implement CRDT for stat collection.
+* Implement initial server for client discovery.

-* Implement clock synchronization amongst the players and the server.
+* Implement the front-end of the game and the gameplay.

-* Include and use Dinv, GoVector and ShiViz in the project.
+* Implement the peer-to-peer API.

 ### Madeleine Chercover